scientistigwe/README-Template/README.md

 *** Thank you for checking out and/or using this README Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request
 *** or simply open an issue with the tag "improvement".
+*** Adapt appropriately and replace all placeholder text with accurate information relating to your project.
 *** Don't forget to give the project a star!
 -->